-Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Prior Authorization rules may apply.
-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient 20% coinsurance for each surgical procedures performed in an Outpatient Hospital Facility. surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-20% coinsurance for each surgical procedures performed in an Ambulatory Surgical Center.
+What you must pay when Services that are covered for you you get these services your provider may initiate a prior authorization by calling 667-261-8050 or 1-866-267-3144.
+You must use a participating provider.
+Please contact 866-340-0639 to find an in-network provider near you or check our website at www.AlterwoodAdvantage.com.
+Outpatient surgery, including services provided at Prior Authorization rules hospital outpatient facilities and ambulatory surgical may apply. centers Note: If you are having surgery in a hospital facility, you 20% coinsurance for each should check with your provider about whether you will be an surgical procedure performed inpatient or outpatient.
+Unless the provider writes an order to in an Outpatient Hospital admit you as an inpatient to the hospital, you are an outpatient Facility. and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+20% coinsurance for each surgical procedure performed in an Ambulatory Surgical Center.
 If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay \$0.
+Partial hospitalization services and Intensive outpatient Prior Authorization rules services may apply.
+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service 20% coinsurance for each or by a community mental health center, that is more intense Medicare-covered partial than the care received in your doctor's or therapist's office hospitalization program and is an alternative to inpatient hospitalization. service.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a If you are eligible for hospital outpatient department, a community mental health Medicare cost-sharing center, a Federally qualified health center, or a rural health assistance under Medicaid, clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.